Marginal Interventional Effects: Abstract

 \section{Abstract}

-\onehalfspacing Conventional causal estimands, such as the average treatment effect (ATE), reflect how the mean outcome in a population or subpopulation would change if \textit{all} units received treatment versus control.
-Real-world policy changes, however, are often incremental, changing the treatment status for only a small segment of the population who are at or near \textquotedblleft the margin of participation.\textquotedblright{} To capture this notion, two parallel lines of inquiry have developed in economics and in statistics and epidemiology that define, identify, and estimate what we call interventional effects.
-In this article, we bridge these two strands of literature by defining interventional effect (IE) as the per capita effect of a treatment intervention on an outcome of interest, and marginal interventional effect (MIE) as its limit when the size of the intervention approaches zero.
-The IE and MIE can be viewed as the unconditional counterparts of the policy-relevant treatment effect (PRTE) and marginal PRTE (MPRTE) proposed in the economics literature.
-However, different from PRTE and MPRTE, IE and MIE are defined without reference to a latent index model, and, as we show, can be identified either under unconfoundedness or through the use of instrumental variables.
-For both scenarios, we show that MIEs are typically identified without the strong positivity assumption required of the ATE, highlight several ``stylized interventions'' that may be of particular interest in policy analysis, discuss several parametric and semiparametric estimation strategies, and illustrate the proposed methods with an empirical example.
+\onehalfspacing Conventional causal estimands, such as the average treatment effect (ATE), capture how the mean outcome in a population or subpopulation would change if all units were assigned to treatment versus control.
+Real-world policy changes, however, are often incremental, changing treatment status for only a small segment of the population---those at or near the \textquotedblleft margin of participation.\textquotedblright{} To formalize this idea, two parallel literatures in economics and in statistics and epidemiology have developed what we call interventional effects.
+In this article, we unify these perspectives by defining the interventional effect (IE) as the per capita effect of a treatment intervention on an outcome of interest, and the marginal interventional effect (MIE) as its limit when the intervention size approaches zero.
+The IE and MIE can be viewed as unconditional counterparts of the policy-relevant treatment effect (PRTE) and marginal PRTE (MPRTE) from the economics literature.
+Unlike the PRTE and MPRTE, however, the IE and MIE are defined without reliance on a latent index model and can be identified either under unconfoundedness or with instrumental variables.
+For both scenarios, we show that MIEs are typically identified without the strong positivity assumption required of the ATE, highlight several \textquotedblleft stylized interventions\textquotedblright{} that may be particularly relevant for policy analysis, discuss several parametric and semiparametric estimation strategies, and illustrate the proposed methods with an empirical example.

 {}